merantix/picasso/docs/api.rst

 ========
 API
 ========
+Picasso allows you since v0.2.0 to call parts of its functionality via an API.
+The API is intended to be RESTful and provides responses as JSON.
+The following chapter gives you an inside in how to use that API.

 ```GET /api/```: right now it is only a placeholder.
 It could potentially be used to start a session to authenticate user and to display the API version.
 cmd: ```curl "localhost:5000/api/"```